safderareepattamannil/colorcoder/_data/blog/2021-02-18-learn-react-js-by-building-hacker-news-part-4- - function-vs-class-based-components.md

 };
 ```

 ### Importing the New Component into our App

-Within the *App.js* remove all the content that was copied earlier.
+Within the *App.js* remove all the content which was copied earlier.
 We should be left with a parent div.

 ```javascript
 function App() {